Printer Friendly

 Patient teaching

-• Tell patient to take with food or milk followed by 8 oz of water, and to stay upright for 30 minutes afterward.
+• Tell patient to take medication with food or milk followed by 8 oz of water, and to stay upright for 30 minutes afterward.

 • Tell patient that drug's full therapeutic effect may take up to 2 weeks.